Senior Gear Editor

 On your marks… Photo: Will Sileo//The Inertia

-Fat-Tire Electric Bike Buyer’s Guide
+Fat Tire Electric Bike Buyer’s Guide

-With so many options to choose from, finding the best fat-tire electric bike for your needs may seem daunting.
+With so many options to choose from, finding the best fat tire electric bike for your needs may seem daunting.
 Fear not, as we have distilled the most important factors to consider when buying the ideal ebike for your needs.

 Torque Sensor vs Cadence Sensor

 How your electric bike senses rider input (aka pedaling) is one of the most impactful aspects/features of the electric bike experience.
-Torque sensors like those on the Radster Trail and Aventon Aventure.2 deliver a more natural pedaling experience, applying power based on how much torque you’re applying to the pedals.
+Torque sensors like those on the Radster Trail and Aventon Aventure 3 deliver a more natural pedaling experience, applying power based on how much torque you’re applying to the pedals.
 Pedal harder, and more power gets delivered.
 Torque sensors feel more like riding a traditional bike, with a bit of extra oomph to back you up.
 Since they provide power based on how hard you pedal, they’re more efficient with their battery usage as well.
 However, some might find themselves preferring the easy-going and consistent power delivery of a cadence sensor.

 Aventon Aventure.2 electric fat tire bike

 This is less efficient than a torque sensor, but some might prefer the “effortless” feeling of a cadence sensor rather than the intuitive bike-assist feeling of a torque sensor.
-Thrill-seekers who want to achieve the highest speeds their bike can manage will be happier with a cadence sensor, while fitness enthusiasts and those who don’t want to deal with jumpy acceleration will likely prefer a torque sensor.
-In general, torque sensors are more expensive, and so tend to be reserved for more premium ebike models.
+Thrill-seekers who want to achieve the highest speeds their bike can manage will likely be happier with a cadence sensor, while fitness enthusiasts and those who don’t want to deal with jumpy acceleration will likely prefer a torque sensor.
+In general, torque sensors are more expensive and tend to be reserved for more premium ebike models.

 fat tire electric bike comparison